 Symptoms of kidney infections

 If infection reaches the kidneys, prompt medical attention is needed.
 In addition to the general symptoms of UTIs, a person with a kidney infection can also experience:

 - pain in the back

 When bacteria enter the urinary tract and multiply, they can cause a UTI.
 To infect the urinary system, a micro-organism usually has to enter through the urethra or, rarely, through the bloodstream.
 The most common bacterium to cause UTIs is Escherichia coli (E. coli).
 It is usually spread to the urethra from the anus.

 Other micro-organisms, such as mycoplasma and chlamydia, can cause urethritis in both men and women.
 These micro-organisms are sexually transmitted so, when these infections are detected, both partners need medical treatment to avoid re-infection.

 Some people are at greater risk than others of developing UTIs.
 These include:

-- women – sexually active women are vulnerable, in part because the urethra is only 4 cm long and bacteria have only this short distance to travel from the outside to the inside of the bladder
+- women – sexually active women are vulnerable, in part because the urethra is only four centimetres long and bacteria have only this short distance to travel from the outside to the inside of the bladder

-- people with urinary catheters – such as the critically ill, who can’t empty their own bladder
+- people with urinary catheters – such as people who are critically ill, who can’t empty their own bladder

 - people with diabetes – changes to the immune system make a person with diabetes more vulnerable to infection